Call-for-Code-for-Racial-Justice/Legit-Info/DESCRIPTION.md

 ### Subsection 1.5 Staff

-The fixadmin can create additional users, referred to as `staff` that have selected permissions to add, modify or delete locations, impact areas, or curated legislation content.
+The cfcadmin can create additional users, referred to as `staff` that have selected permissions to add, modify or delete locations, impact areas, or curated legislation content.